Kaniar/node-api-generator/README.md

 Your routes file are in "/lib" and you can edit it to add some functionnalities.

 ### Example
-Imagine that I want a route file for my users.<br />
+Imagine that I want a route file for my users
-Now you have your "users.js" route file

 ```

 sudo ./api-generate -route users /users
 ```
-Go to "127.0.0.1:8000/users" to see the result
+Go to "127.0.0.1:8000/users" to see the result.<br />
+Now you have your "users.js" route file
 ## Authors

 * **Romain Kania** - *Initial work* - (https://github.com/Kaniar)